factoryfx/factoryfx/docu/src/main/java/io/github/factoryfx/docu/motivation/README.md

-# Motivation
+# Key concepts

-## Immutable
+## Immutability

 Immutable objects are objects whose data are unchangeable after instantiation.

 ### Advantage

-Immutable objects are safe for concurrent use as the is no reader/writer problem to take into account.
+Immutable objects are safe for concurrent use as there is no reader/writer problem to take into account.
 All multithreading issues can be accounted for by the need to control access to shared resources.
 Of course, applications that throughout have no write semantics must be meaningless, as they would never produce any output.